hatcheta1/music-playlist/README.md

 If you choose option 3, your playlist will be shuffled and displayed in the shuffled order.

+If you choose option 4, you will be able to rate the song of your choice (as long as it is already on your playlist).

-If you choose option 4, a goodbye message will be displayed and the app will end.
+If you choose option 5, a goodbye message will be displayed and the app will end.

 - Ruby version: `3.2.1`